Joseph A. Konstan

 Joseph A. Konstan is an American computer scientist and the Distinguished McKnight University Professor and Distinguished University Teaching Professor at the University of Minnesota.
 His research interests are human computer interaction, social computing, collaborative information filtering, online communities and medical and health applications of Internet technology.
 He is best known for his work in collaborative filtering recommenders (the GroupLens project), and for his work in online HIV prevention.

-He received the SIGCHI Lifetime Service Award in 2013.
+He received the SIGCHI Lifetime Service Award in 2013 and the Lifetime Research Award in 2026.